adnanebk/book-store/README.md

 unit test has been done for services,repositories,controllers

-continuous integration has been inegrated to automate docker build
+continuous integration has been inegrated to automate unit/integration tests and docker building